CHT2520/js-build-tools/README.md

 @tailwind utilities;
 ```

-- Add some Tailwind classes in into _index.html_ and/or the React components e.g.
+- Add some Tailwind classes in _index.html_ and/or the React components e.g.

 ```html
 <body class="text-red-400"></body>